-Critical Question Presentation
+Critical Essay & Question Presentation

-engl 106-001 / autumn 2013-14 / drew university / chang
+engl 374-001 / autumn 2013-14 / drew university / chang

+Our class covers a survey of American literature from The Great Gatsby to Howl to Fun Home.
 One of the best ways to explore and understand a text is through close reading.
 Another way to explore and understand a text-using what you have gained through reading-is through lively discussion and questioning both the text and your experience of it.
-You will sign-up for a critical question presentation in individually or in pairs (each person must have a speaking part).
-You will read the text for that day and then generate a critical, analytical question to get class discussion started for the day.
-Presentations are 4 to 6 minutes, may include media, and a handout is appreciated.
+And, finally, a third way to explore and understand a text is to engage what someone else-a scholar, an expert, an academic-has said or written about it.